Sidney Lumet

+Life and career

 Early years

-Lumet was born in Philadelphia and grew up in the Lower East Side neighborhood of Manhattan.
+Lumet was born in Philadelphia and grew up on the Lower East Side of Manhattan.
 He studied theater acting at the Professional Children's School of New York and Columbia University.

-Lumet's parents, Baruch and Eugenia (née Wermus) Lumet, were veterans of the Yiddish theatre, and were Polish-Jewish emigrants to the United States.
+Lumet's parents, Baruch and Eugenia (née Wermus) Lumet, were Jewish and veterans of the Yiddish theatre; they had immigrated to the United States from Poland.
 His father, an actor, director, producer and writer, was born in Warsaw.
 Lumet's mother, who was a dancer, died when he was a child.
 He had an older sister.
-He made his professional debut on the radio at age four and his stage debut at the Yiddish Art Theatre at age five.
-As a child he also appeared in many Broadway productions, including 1935's Dead End and Kurt Weill's The Eternal Road.
+Lumet made his professional debut on the radio at age four and his stage debut at the Yiddish Art Theatre at age five.
+As a child, he also appeared in many Broadway productions, including 1935's Dead End and Kurt Weill's The Eternal Road.

-In 1935, aged 11, he appeared in a Henry Lynn short film Papirossen (meaning "Cigarettes" in Yiddish), co-produced by radio star Herman Yablokoff.
-The film was shown in a theatrical play with the same title, based on the hit song "Papirosn".
-The play and short film appeared in the Bronx McKinley Square Theatre.
-In 1939, he made his only feature-length film appearance, at age 15, in ...One Third of a Nation...
+In 1935, aged 11, Lumet appeared in a Henry Lynn short film Papirossen (meaning "Cigarettes" in Yiddish), co-produced by radio star Herman Yablokoff.
+The film was shown in a theatrical play with the same title, based on the song "Papirosn".
+The play and short film appeared at the Bronx's McKinley Square Theatre.
+In 1939, at age 15, he made his only feature-length film appearance in ...One Third of a Nation....

-World War II interrupted his early acting career and he spent four years in the U.S. Army.
-After returning from service as a radar repairman stationed in India and Burma (1942–1946), he became involved with the Actors Studio, and then formed his own theater workshop.
-He organized an Off-Broadway group and became its director, and continued directing in summer stock theatre, while teaching acting at the High School of Performing Arts.
-He was the senior drama coach at the new 46th St. building of "Performing Arts".
+World War II interrupted Lumet's early acting career and he spent four years in the U.S. Army.
+After returning from service as a radar repairman stationed in India and Burma (1942–1946), he became involved with the Actors Studio, then formed his own theater workshop.
+He organized an Off-Broadway group and became its director, and continued directing in summer stock theatre while teaching acting at the High School of Performing Arts.
+He was the senior drama coach at the new 46th Street building of "Performing Arts".
 The 25-year-old Lumet directed the drama department in a production of The Young and Fair.